brewingcode/pug-pack/README.md

 ## cs

-A CLI that wraps the `coffee` script with some useful behavior for shell one-liners, as well as exploring CoffeeScript in its REPL.
+A CLI that wraps the `coffee` binary with some useful behavior for shell one-liners, as well as exploring CoffeeScript in its REPL.

 ```